Tender cauliflower in white sauce served with potatoes and boiled eggs, an easy vegetarian, delicious recipe.

-- salt and pepper
+- fine salt and pepper

-- potatoes to serve
+- boiled potatoes to serve

-Divide the cauliflower into medium-large florets and cut the stalk into cubes.
-Place in a pot with the vegetable broth, bring to a boil and cook for about 5 minutes or until on the soft side but not mushy.
+- Divide the cauliflower into medium-large florets and cut the stalk into cubes.
+Place in a pot with the vegetable broth, bring to a boil, and cook for about 5 minutes or until on the soft side but not mushy.
 Drain and reserve the broth.

-- Add the milk while whisking continuously, then slowly add the reserved vegetable broth while whisking all the time.
-Bring to a boil and continue cooking for about 3-4 minutes while stirring very often.
+- Add the milk gradually while whisking continuously, then slowly add the reserved vegetable broth while whisking all the time.
+Bring to a boil and simmer on medium-low heat for about 3-4 minutes while stirring very often.